mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narrations-overview.md

 Softanza's documentation system includes various types of documents, each serving a specific purpose:

 - *Essentials*: Key takeaways for programmers in a harry!
-- *Quickers*: for whom prefer Learning by doing in an action-oriented way
+- *Quickers*: for whom prefer learning by doing without reading through extensive documentation
 - *FAQs*: Answers to frequently asked questions
-- *Quizzes*: Tests to reinforce learning
+- *Quizzes*: Tests to reinforce Learning and evaluate success
 - *References*: Detailed documentation of classes, functions, parameters, and returned values
 - *Overviews*: High-level explanations of a feature and its combination with others
-- *Stats*: Performance metrics of the library code and its usage statistics
+- *Stats*: Performance metrics of the library internal code and its usage statistics

 > **Narrations** complement these by bridging theory and practice through storytelling in code.
 They demonstrate how Softanza's features work together to solve real-world problems, making them particularly valuable for intermediate users, visual learners, and those seeking practical applications.